Our graduates work around the world, and our residents rotate to many locations for educational experiences.

 Jonathan Reisman (Class of 2014) traveled to India to work on the Better Birth project, with Jonathan Spector and Atul Guwande.

-Rebecca Cook (Class of 2015) is the Director of Medical Education and Child Health at the Partners in Health site in Liberia.
+Rebecca Cook (Class of 2015) was the Director of Medical Education and Child Health at the Partners in Health site in Liberia for several years.
+She has now transitioned to AMPATH-Mexico Team Lead at UT-Austin

 Visit Rob Peck (Class of 2007) current faculty member for Weill Cornell.
 Rob lives in Mwanza, Tanzania full time with his family and teaches medical students and residents at Bugando Medical Center.